geslina/dynamic_cycling_2024/README.md

 Data and code necessary to replicate the results in the paper "Dynamic cycling enhances battery lifetime".

+The battery aging dataset is publicly available at https://purl.stanford.edu/td676xr4322 If you make use of this dataset, please cite:
+Geslin, A., Xu, L., Ganapathi, D. et al. Dynamic cycling enhances battery lifetime.
+Nat Energy (2024). https://doi.org/10.1038/s41560-024-01675-8

 I - System requirements
 -----
 All the analyses conducted to generate the results have been conducted either in Python or in Matlab.